cassandra18/lelann-bookshop/README.md

 ## Contact

-For any inquiries, please contact Cassandra Lelei at cassandralelei12@gmail.com
+For any inquiries, please contact Cassandra Lelei at cassandralelei12@gmail.com or Levis Mbiu at levymbiu@gmail.com